segmentio/segment-docs/src/protocols/faq.md

 ### How can I get notified when someone makes a change to my tracking plan?

 You can forward notifications from Protocols to a new Segment Source, which can then send them to notification tools such as Slack webhook.

 You can also forward these Protocols alerts to any (cloud-mode) Segment destination that accepts Track calls, including data warehouses.
 Most customers record these activity feed events to a data warehouse for analysis.

 ### How do I get notified when new violations are generated?
 Can I create custom violation notifications?

 You can enable [violation event forwarding](/docs/protocols/validate/forward-violations/) to start delivering violations as Track calls to a Segment Source.
 From there, you can forward the events to any Segment destination that accepts Track calls.

+You can also utilize the Slack Actions destination here.
+The Actions destination will allow you to set event triggers for context fields, meaning events with Violations can be sent directly from the source.

 ## Protocols Tracking Plan